isomerpages/bca-strata/_how-do-i-respond/Matter under LTSA.md

 reasonable grounds, such as conflicts of interest.
 Objection to any Board member will be submitted for the President’s consideration.</p>
 <h3>STEP 4: NOTICE OF MEDIATION DATE</h3>
-<p>Applicants and Objectors, if any will subsequently be issued a Notice
+<p>Applicants and Objectors, if any, will subsequently be issued a Notice
 of Mediation informing of the mediation date to attend before the Board.
 Parties must attend the mediation.</p>
 <p>No fees are payable for the first two (2) mediations.
 Please see <a href="https://www.stratatb.gov.sg/resources/fees/ltsa/" rel="noopener noreferrer nofollow" target="_blank">Fees</a>&nbsp;for